 Turkish Airlines Flights

-If you're trying to book flights operated by Turkish Airlines, you're in luck: It tends to be quite easy.
+If you're trying to book flights operated by Turkish Airlines, you're in luck: It tends to be quite straightforward.

-This search tool will not work for flights operated by Star Alliance partner airlines such as United or Air Canada.
-For those flights, you'll need to navigate to a different search tool.
+This search engine will not work for flights operated by Star Alliance partner airlines such as United or Air Canada, or for a mix of partner airline flights and Turkish flights.
+For those flights, you'll need to navigate to the Star Award Ticket tab (more on that below).

 Star Alliance Award Tickets